Corrosion

 Under Ingredients in the Cooking menu, you will select Melted Wax.
 Your empty pot will be filled with wax.

-Next, double click the pot to apply the wax (20 coats at a time) to the wooden weapon of your choice.
+Next, double click the pot to apply the wax (20 coats at a time) to the wooden weapon or bow of your choice.

 Note that the hue of your weapon will not change.